eeg1025g71120/InfluenzaProjectRepo/Final_Project_Workbook.md

           less blast.out
 Due to Ron's limited space all files should be removed using the rm command.
+The "ls" command can then be used to ensure our directory is clear.
 # Blast Analysis of H18N11's HA protein
+Similar to the above coding, the BLAST analysis of H18N11's HA protein begins with downloading and formating the imported data from the ENA database:

     #Download H1N1
             curl -LO https://www.ebi.ac.uk/ena/browser/api/fasta/ABP49327.1?download=true
             awk '{if(NR==1) {print $0} else {if($0 ~ /^>/) {print "\n"$0} else {printf $0}}}' ABP49327.1?download=true >H1N1_HA.fasta